Why GIVA?

 Family Offices & UHNWIs

-Analogous Proportional Commitment
+Analogous Proportionate Commitment

-A Common Standard Now Exists
+A Common Standard

 Join the Give 1% Alliance